28-48 inches long with 9-15 inch tail. 6-18 pounds

 Pour vinegar around a vulnerable area to deter armadillos from entering

-Poison has no real effect on armadillos as they eat grubs and worms that they dig up
+Poison has no effect on armadillos as they only eat grubs and worms that they dig up